 NOTE: Returning WGU graduates should complete the Returning Graduate Application.Apply to WGU

-The general application is required for all WGU scholarships and lets us learn more about you and which scholarships you may be eligible for.
-To access the application, you will need your MyWGU student portal credentials, which will be sent to you shortly after Step 1.
+To access the application in the Scholarship Portal, you will need your MyWGU student portal credentials, which will be sent to you shortly after Step 1.

 Common Questions About Scholarships